 Andrew Mackenzie is a Lecturer in the department of Psychology at NTU.
 His interests lie within the fields of Visual Psychology and Applied Cognitive Psychology.
 These interests extend from the processes involved in early-level vision through to eye movements in the real world.
 He subscribes to the idea that studying visual behaviour is often more appropriate when investigated under more active and naturalistic conditions.
-Working across several domains (e.g. Transport, Ageing, Child development, Sport, Gaming) he broadly wishes to a) understand the visual process involved in tasks, b) understand the visual and attentional mechanisms that contribute to the individual differences (e.g. expertise, age, abnormal development) within these tasks and c) where possible, develop diagnostic and training tools to assess and develop skill.
+Working across several domains (e.g. Transport, Sport, Gaming) he broadly wishes to a) understand the visual process involved in tasks, b) understand the visual and attentional mechanisms that contribute to the individual differences (e.g. expertise and age) within these tasks and c) where possible, develop diagnostic and training tools to assess and develop skill.

-Andrew teaches across a number of Psychology modules and is also the Year 3 tutor for Single Honours.
+Andrew teaches across a number of Psychology modules with a focus on cognitive psychology and cognitive neuroscience.

 - Visual cognition

 - Sport Psychology